ispyb/py-ispyb/docs/auth.md

 New plugins should implement one of the two following classes :

 - **AbstractAuthentication** : plugin should override `get_user_and_groups(self, username, password, token)` method and return a tuple `(username, groups[])`
-- **AbstractDBGroupsAuthentication** : plugin should override `get_person(self, username, password, token)` method and return a `pyispyb.core.models.Person` object.
+- **AbstractDBGroupsAuthentication** : plugin should override `get_person(self, username, password, token)` method and return a `ispyb.models.Person` object.
 Groups management is delegated to ISPyB database.

 ### Authorization dependencies